Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Introduction

 In subsection \ref{Subsection:nothyperbolic} we study (not necessarily hyperbolic) families of metric spaces with bounded $\OR$.

-{\bf Acknowledgements. } We would like to thank Chien-Chung Huang and Kevin Schewior for references on travelling salesman problem, and Nick Ramsey for conversations on first order logic.
+{\bf Acknowledgements. } We would like to thank Chien-Chung Huang and Kevin Schewior for references on the travelling salesman problem, and Nick Ramsey for conversations on first order logic.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No.725773).

-The work of the second named author is also supported by Russian Science Foundation (grant no.17-11-01377).
+{\bf Data availability. } Data sharing not applicable to this article as no datasets were generated or analysed during the current study.